Convergent presentations and polygraphic resolutions of associative algebras: Introduction

-In Section~\ref{Section:PolygraphicResolutions}, we define a \emph{polygraphic resolution} for an algebroid $\A$ as an acyclic polygraphic extension of a presentation of $\A$, that is a linear $\infty$-polygraph, which satisfies an acyclicity condition.
-A method to construct such a polygraphic resolution is to consider a \emph{normalisation strategy}, inducing a notion of normal form in every dimension, together with a homotopically coherent reduction of every cell to its normal form.
-This notion was introduced in \cite{GuiraudMalbos12advances} for presentations of categories.
-In Section~\ref{Section:PolygraphicResolutionsNormalisationStrategies}, we develop this notion for algebroids.
-We prove that a polygraphic resolution of $\A$ is equivalent to the data of a polygraph whose underlying $2$-polygraph is a presentation of $\A$ and equipped with a normalisation strategy, Proposition~\ref{Proposition:AcyclicNormalisationStrategy}.
+A method to construct a polygraphic resolution is to consider a contraction inducing a notion of normal form in every dimension, together with a homotopically coherent reduction of every cell to its normal form.
+This notion was introduced in~\cite{GuiraudMalbos12advances} for presentations of categories, where it was called a normalisation strategy, and provides a constructive characterisation of the acyclicity of an $(\infty,1)$-polygraph.
+In Subsection~\ref{SS:Contractions}, we introduce contractions for polygraphic resolutions of algebras.
+We prove that a polygraphic resolution of an algebra~$A$ is equivalent to the data of an $\infty$-polygraph whose underlying $1$-polygraph is a presentation of~$A$ and equipped with a contraction.
+Explicitely, a \emph{unital section} of an $\infty$-polygraph~$X$ is a section of the canonical projection $\pi:\lin{X}\pfl\cl{X}$ mapping~$1$ to~$A$.
+Given such a unital section~$\iota$, an \emph{$\iota$-contraction of~$X$} is a homotopy~$\sigma: \id_{\lin{X}}\dfl\iota\pi$ that satisfies $\sigma_a = 1_a$ on the images of~$\iota$ and of~$\sigma$, and an $\iota$-contraction is called \emph{right} if it satisfies $\sigma_{ab}=s_0(a)\sigma_b \star_0 \sigma_{a\rep{s_0(b)}}$.
+The main result of Section~\ref{S:PolygraphicResolutions} relates the property for an $\infty$-polygraph to be a polygraphic resolution to the existence of a right $\iota$-contraction. \begin{quote} {\bfseries Theorem~\ref{T:ResolutionContraction}.} \emph{ Let~$X$ be an $\infty$-polygraph with a unital section~$\iota$.
+Then~$X$ is a polygraphic resolution of~$\cl{X}$ if, and only if, it admits a right $\iota$-contraction. } \end{quote}

-In Section~\ref{Subsection:PolygraphicResolutionsFromConvergence}, we show how to construct a polygraphic resolution for an algebroid $\A$ from a convergent presentation of $\A$.
-Our construction consists in extending by induction a reduced monic linear $2$-polygraph $\Lambda$ into a polygraphic resolution of the presented algebroid, whose generating $n$-cells are indexed by the $(n-1)$-fold critical branchings of $\Lambda$, that is the iterated overlaps of leading terms of relations: